gqingwen/HTX-Digital-and-Information-Forensics-DIF-Internship-Assessment/README.md

 - https://networkx.org/documentation/stable/tutorial.html

 # Mini-Reflection
-Regardless of the outcome, attempting this take home assessment gave me the opportunity to learn quite a bit about cryptocurrency transactions and how to query public blockchain apis, which I enjoyed learning and figuring out how to do.
+Regardless of the outcome, attempting this take home assessment gave me the opportunity to learn quite a bit about cryptocurrency transactions and how to query public blockchain apis.
+I had almost no prior knowledge of cryptocurrencies and blockchain apis, so I had to learn almost everything from scratch.
+Regardless, attempting this take home assessment has given me valuable experience that I can apply in my future projects.